Architectural Icon: Echternach Abbey

 Inside the basilica

 The Echternach dancing or hopping procession takes place on Whit Tuesday each year, and is a UNESCO World Heritage cultural tradition.
 It attracts people from across the region.
-The Luxembourg Times will be publishing an article with more details of the procession later this month.

-Next to the basilica buildings you'll find the orange garden complete with statues of the four seasons sculpted by Ferdinand Tietz from Würzburg in Germany.
+Next to the basilica buildings, you'll find the orange garden complete with statues of the four seasons sculpted by Ferdinand Tietz from Würzburg in Germany.
 There's also a Rococo pavilion built in 1761 by Paul Mugenast (who also built the church in Munneref), which has an elegant staircase leading to the 100m² first floor room that houses an audio-visual presentation of Echternach Abbey's influence on rural architecture.
 Information panels near the pavilion give details of the abbey's garden.

 The museum is located in the vaulted cellars and is mainly dedicated to the Echternach scriptorium.
 The decorative first letters of the gospels, painted in gold, are outstanding works of art and Romanesque symbolism.
 Pages from the 11th century Codex Aureus of Echternach are also on display.